Atlas-Soft/DeepDoom/README.md

 ![rigid_turning_map](webPhotos/rigid_turning.PNG)
 #### Description:
-The purpose of this scenario is to train the AI on navigating through corridors with sharp 90° turns.
-Map is a rigid S-shape with wall and floor textures that are randomly determined at the time of loading the map.
-The player gets rewarded for navigating from one end of the 'S' to the other, and gets penalized for bumping into walls and not moving.
+ - The purpose of this scenario is to train the AI on navigating through corridors with sharp 90° turns.
+ - The map is a rigid 2-shape, with randomly determined wall and floor textures at the time of loading the map.

+ - The player gets rewarded for navigating from one end of the '2' to the other.
+ - The player gets penalized for bumping into walls and not moving.

 *Available Actions* : [MOVE_FORWARD, MOVE_BACKWARD, TURN_LEFT, TURN_RIGHT]

-This set of action are the minimum required to reach the level exit for this scenario.
+This set of action is the minimum required to complete the rigid turning scenario.

 ##### Goal Function:

-- **+50** reward checkpoints
+- **+60** turning checkpoints - reward for turning a 90° corner
+- **+20** walking checkpoints - reward for walking down a corridor
-- **+100** level exit
+- **+100** level exit - reward for completing the level
-- **-10** hitting walls
+- **-10** hitting walls - penalty for aimlessly bumping into the walls
-- **-1** living reward
+- **-1** living reward - ViZDoom config file penalty to encourage faster level completion

 ##### Files:
 - [rigid_turning.wad](src/wads/rigid_turning.wad)